franckvalot/opencell-website-test/content/_index.md

   carousel:
     - subtitle: Agile monetization platform
       title: Stop selling product.</br> Start selling recurring services.
-    - button:
-        name: Set up a meeting.
-      subtitle: Join us for Viva Technologies in Paris from May 16 to May 18.
-      title: Meet the team.
 separator1:
   description: A new paradigm
   number: '01'